 The University of Hawai‘i at Mānoa Study Abroad Center offers undergraduate students the opportunity to study for the summer in Lille, France.
-On site, the program is coordinated by the European Summer Program at Université Catholique de Lille (Catholic University of Lille).
+On-site, the program is coordinated by the European Summer Program at Université Catholique de Lille (Catholic University of Lille).

-Tentative 2017 program dates
+2023 program dates

-This program is open to all majors, but is particularly ideal for students who are pursuing degrees, minors and/or certificates in the following fields of study:
+This program is open to all majors, but is particularly ideal for students who are pursuing degrees, minors, and/or certificates in the following fields of study:

-- Mechanical Engineering
+- Engineering and Science

 The Catholic University of Lille combines in one visible, mutually supportive, interdisciplinary structure, six facultés (colleges) 20 écoles (schools), institutes, 33 research teams, a hospital complex with 700 beds and a child guidance center.
 France’s largest private university, the university is a multidisciplinary institution with 20,307 full-time students, of which 1,500 come from 92 countries.

 The program is intensive, with students in class five days a week, from 9:00 to 4:00.
 Each class is worth three UHM credits.
 Students will select one morning course and one afternoon course, enrolling in six credits total.
 In addition, Intercultural Communication is a mandatory course for all students.